 “When it comes to children, their language is ‘play.’
 I love being able to incorporate playtime, art and other activities that help children to open up.
 They can’t sit and talk like adults; they get bored,” she said.
 “We can go to a playhouse and I can say to them, ‘show me what your family looks like,’ and when I see them put their dad in one room and their mom in another room, it provides me with some of the information I need to help that child.”

 Admitting that many counselors in the profession avoid working with children or adolescents, she is pleased with the importance placed on children and adolescent therapy at Hodges.
 “It is much harder to work with these age groups because it’s not just the child you are taking on, it is the family, school and system,” she said.
 “Hodges has done a tremendous job in placing much more of an emphasis on this area.”

-As an assistant professor in Hodges’ clinical mental health counseling program (CMHC), Wolf appreciates and embraces the clinical and experiential style of teaching and learning, which is not often found at other schools.
+As an assistant professor at Hodges, Wolf appreciates and embraces the clinical and experiential style of teaching and learning, which is not often found at other schools.
 “I’ve taught at seven universities and what we are doing at Hodges is unlike anything I’ve experienced in this type of setting.
 One of the things that attracted me to Hodges was that it is a teaching university,” she said.

 “I have individuals from agencies and organizations tell me all of the time that our students are so well-equipped when they graduate that they often ‘hit the ground running’ from day one,” she said.

 In order to help facilitate internship opportunities for students in the master’s CMHC program, Wolf and her fellow professors have established 25-30 contracts with various agencies throughout the area.
 She explains that many of her students have received full-time jobs as a result of their internships, which are integrated into the curriculum.